DoctorRyner/gimel/README.md

 # gimel

+## What is this?

+This is an Elm-like UI library with power of React.
+Elm is great but it doesn't have that much widgets and ready-to-use widgets as React.
+Also PureScript is just much more powerful than Elm.
+I wanted to make this library as easy-to-use as Elm

 ## How to run the examples?

 Just enter the examples folder and type `make init def`.
 Next time you can just type `make` because everything is already initialized